 contest entry to why/why not contest March 2020

 My intention in this essay is not to argue the pros and cons of Roe verses Wade but instead examine whether or not life exists within the womb.
 There is no evidence that babies are not aware of their surroundings, think or even dream before birth.
-In fact often scans show a foetuses responding to certain stimulations within their ever changing environment.
-Therefore life must begin sometime before they are extracted into the world to begin their life’s journey.
+In fact, often scans show a fetus responding to certain stimulations within their ever-changing environment.
+Therefore, life must begin sometime before they are extracted into the world to begin their life’s journey.

 Let’s look at this from a completely different angle.
 Imagine you are on an interstellar spaceship and during your journey through space you somehow crash land or land on an alien planet.
 The inhabitants have never seen or met a human before so are naturally suspicious and cautious of allowing you access on their planet.
 They think it best you are quarantined for nine months first.

 For the next nine months you are confined to an underground chamber.
 At last, after multiple remote tests they are happy you no longer pose a risk to their society, and you are allowed to explore the planet and live among the aliens.
 You like the place and decide to stay there for a year.